 Hair Stories, an ongoing interactive portraiture and oral history project, is a platform and container for women to share individual hair experiences and perspectives.
 Slowing down to listen and create this archive, intentionally and methodically, has become a foundational part of my practice.

 In this Hair Portrait Series, looking at a person from the back presents a perspective from which we rarely see ourselves, but are often seen.
-They strip down visual identity to the shape and texture of self.
+I narrow visual identity to the shape and texture of self.
 Sharing the audio dialogue, I invite a reconsideration of our human relationships through listening.